JnMik/rest-api-skeleton-base/README.md

 If you are using docker and have connection timeout to the database, you should not use localhost a db_host, use your local IP instead.

+# Debugging

+Setting ENV = 'prod'; in envConfig.php will remove dev_details from jsonResponse when an error is thrown.
+Make sure you have ENV = 'dev'; if you want to investigate errors

 # Contributors

 - Crakmedia
 - Support3w